Launch Your Online Business in Just 7 Days

 Your salary depends on how much work you take, but 20% of freelance copywriters are earning more than $100k.

-Working through an agency means you will have a steady salary and guaranteed work.
+Working through an agency means you'll have a steady salary and guaranteed work.

-A typical salary for a copywriter in an agency is $47k to start and $88k at a senior level.
+A typical salary for a copywriter in an agency is $47k to start and $88k for seniors.

-In-house copywriting means that you will work in a marketing team for one specific company.
+In-house copywriting means that you'll work in a marketing team for one specific company.

 Although this is a very secure option, it limits you to only working with that one company.